Frequently Asked Questions (FAQ)

 - In the United States, the naturopathic medical profession’s infrastructure includes accredited educational institutions, professional licensing, national standards of practice, peer review, and a commitment to state-of-the-art scientific research.

-- The Naturopathic Scope of Practice does vary between states.
-Founded upon a holistic philosophy, naturopathic medicine combines safe and effective traditional therapies with the most current advances in modern medicine.
+- The Naturopathic Scope of Practice varies between states.
+Naturopathic medicine is founded upon a holistic philosophy and combines safe and effective traditional therapies with the most current advances in modern medicine.

-- Naturopathic medicine is appropriate for the management of a broad range of health conditions affecting all people of all ages.
+- Naturopathic medicine is appropriate for the management of a broad range of health conditions that affect all people of all ages.
 Read More…

 Do you offer primary care services?

-- NDs can act as your PCP and are very effective at treating and managing primary care conditions such as colds/flu’s, high cholesterol and hypertension.
+- NDs can act as your PCP and are very effective at treating and managing primary care conditions, such as colds and the flu, high cholesterol, and hypertension.

-What is included in the initial 90-minute consultation?
+What is included in the initial 60-minute consultation?

-- A comprehensive interview reviewing your current and past medical history (surgeries, hospitalizations, medications, allergies and a review of all your organ systems)
+- A comprehensive interview regarding your current and past medical history (surgeries, hospitalizations, medications, allergies), and a review of all your organ systems.

-- If additional labs are necessary a lab requisition/ instructions and a map will be given to the patient
+- If additional labs are necessary, a lab requisition, instructions, and a map to the lab will be given to the patient.

-- An initial Treatment Protocol will be customized for the patient and printed (includes treatment approach, labs to be done, lifestyle supplement and medication prescriptions)
+- An initial Treatment Protocol will be customized for the patient and printed (includes treatment approach, labs needed, lifestyle supplement, and medication prescriptions).

 How many visits are recommended?

-- The frequency of office visits depends on your health concerns, your goals, and the program you choose.
+- The frequency of office visits depends on your health concerns, goals, and your program of choice.

-- This will be determined during your initial consultation.
+- The frequency of visits will be determined during your initial consultation.

 Do you accept insurance?

-- We do accept payment via cash, check, Visa, MasterCard
+- We do accept payment via cash, check, Visa, MasterCard, and American Express.

 Do you accept Health Savings Accounts (HSA)?